UOR-Foundation/evolution/API_CAPABILITIES_GUIDE.md

 ### 1. Virtual Machine Operations

 **What it does:** Operates a prime number-based virtual machine with self-modifying code capabilities.
+**Key algorithms implemented:** dynamic prime caching, prime factorization for UOR decoding, and a Number Theoretic Transform (NTT) used for spectral processing.
+These algorithms are implemented in `phase1_vm_enhancements.py`.

 **Available functions:**
 - `initialize_vm()` - Initialize the PrimeOS Virtual Machine